rsdoiel/antenna/science_and_technology.md

 date: 2025-01-31, updated: 2025-01-31, from: The Register (UK I.T.
 News)

-<h4>Sunita Williams lays claims to lead for female EVAs</h4> <p>NASA &#39;naut Sunita Williams has broken Peggy Whitson&#39;s record for total spacewalking time for a female astronaut with a trip outside the International Space Station (ISS) to collect samples from the outpost&#39;s exterior.…</p>
+<h4>Sunita Williams lays claim to lead for female EVAs</h4> <p>NASA &#39;naut Sunita Williams has broken Peggy Whitson&#39;s record for total spacewalking time for a female astronaut with a trip outside the International Space Station (ISS) to collect samples from the outpost&#39;s exterior.…</p>

 <br>